Prayut Chan-o-cha: Reign of Vajiralongkorn

-On 13 October 2016, King Bhumibol passed away.
+On 13 October 2016, King Bhumibol died.
 Prayut said the nation would hold a one-year mourning period.
 He ordered flags to fly at half-mast, entertainment activities to toned down for one month.
 He urged people to stay safe and pointed that national security was a top priority before King Vajiralongkorn unofficially become the new monarch.
 It is believed that Prayut and Privy Council President Prem Tinsulanonda were largely responsible for ensuring the succession of the widely unpopular Vajiralongkorn, in opposition to elements in the military, government, and the public who preferred his far more popular and respected sister Sirindhorn.

 In February 2017, Prayut asked the public not to be obsessed with democracy, rights, and liberties.
 He said people should take into consideration other principles, especially existing laws, to find "proper logic".
 He stated that the government cannot be swayed by the public's feelings.
 Prayut said that societal conflicts arise from social and economic disparity and an educational system that fails to instill a proper way of thinking.
 In December, Prayut defended Deputy Prime Minister Prawit Wongsuwon, blaming the media for asking questions about possible improprieties in order to divide Prayut and Prawit.
 Prawit was in the media spotlight for wearing a watch and ring worth millions of baht.

-On 16 July 2017, Prayut and the legislature issued the Crown Property law, making King Vajiralongkorn in control of the world’s largest royal fortune.
+On 16 July 2017, Prayut and the legislature issued the Crown Property law, making King Vajiralongkorn in control of the world's largest royal fortune.

 In February 2018, Prayut took steps to end sex tourism in Pattaya.
 In May, the NCPO launched raids of temples to arrest several monks, including Buddha Issara, known for his support of Prayut.
 In November, Prayut claimed that Thailand's economic slowdown was not attributable to his government, but due to the international economic situation.
 He stated his goal of moving Thailand from a middle income economy to a high income economy through the Thailand 4.0 development initiative that aims to transform the country into a more value-based and innovation driven society.
 It's flagship project is the Eastern Economic Corridor (EEC) in the eastern part of Thailand to attract foreign investment, medical care and renewable energy.

-On 10 February 2018, Arnon Nampa and two others led 200-500 protesters at the Democracy Monument to demand a general election in 2018 and to criticize Prayut and Prawit Wongsuwan.
+On 10 February 2018, Arnon Nampa and two others led 200–500 protesters at the Democracy Monument to demand a general election in 2018 and to criticize Prayut and Prawit Wongsuwan.
 The police charged them with sedition under the order of Prayut.